 SPACES — Saving and Preserving Arts and Cultural Environments

-SPACES is a nonprofit 501 (c) (3) public benefit organization that was incorporated in 1978 for the purposes of identifying, documenting, and advocating for the preservation of large-scale art environments.
-Founding director Seymour Rosen conceived of SPACES as a national (and, later, an international) organization; currently operating out of offices in northern California, it boasts an archives of approximately 35,000 photographs as well as numerous books, articles, audio and video tapes/DVDs, and artists’ documents.
+SPACES was incorporated in 1978 for the purposes of identifying, documenting, and advocating for the preservation of large-scale art environments.
+Founding director Seymour Rosen conceived of SPACES as a national (and, later, an international) organization; currently managed by Kohler Foundation in Kohler, Wis., it boasts an archives of approximately 35,000 photographs as well as numerous books, articles, audio and video tapes/DVDs, and artists’ documents.

 “For me the magic has always been in watching people getting turned on to ‘street art’ and then producing their own.
 Only the most pedantic, egotistical or fearless witnesses to these phenomena have tried to fit them into particular categories.
 But they defy categorization, and that fact has resulted in an ongoing battle to get institutions to recognize the value of documenting and preserving these forms of expression.
 Collecting the material has been, of necessity, a labor of love….
 But I am told that perhaps the time has come; perhaps a varied and complete record of the most ephemeral events of the American spirit and heritage can finally be assembled for us all to share.
 Maybe we will even be able to preserve the environments and objects so that people can see them firsthand.
 SPACES is an attempt to move in that direction, to acknowledge the magic made available to us by those whose work looks best outside of institutional walls—with the hope that we all will take the time to do our own explorations.”

 — SEYMOUR ROSEN, 1978, FOUNDER OF SPACES